 TITLE 2.
+COUNSELOR

-COUNSELOR LLLT RPC 2.1 ADVISOR
+LLLT RPC 2.1 ADVISOR

-In representing a client, an LLLT shall exercise independent professional judgment and render candid advice.
-In rendering advice, an LLLT may refer not only to law but to other considerations, such as moral, economic, social and political factors, that may be relevant to the client's situation
+In representing a client, a LLLT shall exercise independent professional judgment and render candid advice.
+In rendering advice, a LLLT may refer not only to law but to other considerations, such as moral, economic, social and political factors, that may be relevant to the client's situation.

-- [1] This Rule was adapted from Lawyer RPC 2.1 with no substantive changes and applies to LLLTs analogously. - [2] This Rule and its requirement regarding the exercise of independent professional judgment do not expand the limitations on the authorized scope of an LLLT's practice under APR 28(H).
+- [1] This Rule was adapted from Lawyer RPC 2.1 with no substantive changes and applies to LLLTs analogously. - [2] This Rule and its requirement regarding the exercise of independent professional judgment do not expand the limitations on the authorized scope of a LLLT's practice under APR 28 and related regulations.